Metrist-Software/product-docs/vitepress/docs/monitors/metrist_twiliovid.md

 Description

-: Tests Twilio Video to validate that rooms can be created, retrieved, and completed.
+: Tests Twilio Video to validate that rooms can be joined.

 Name